 Degree In Three is a special program designed to assist students who wish to graduate in three years or less.
 While all students are welcome to explore this path, Degree in Three is typically best for students who enter Florida State with college credit earned through AP, IB, AICE, or dual enrollment.
 Developed in the Division of Undergraduate Studies, Degree in Three is now managed in the Graduation Planning and Strategies Office.
-Please contact the Degree in Three coordinator, Kim Pack, with any questions.
+Please contact the Degree in Three coordinator, Angela Rivera, with any questions.

 Degree in Three students should:

 - have researched major options at Florida State and feel confident in the major(s) they want to complete

 - enter Florida State with college credit from AP, IB, AICE, and/or dual enrollment